Silvia and Greg

 Let’s Talk Money: Cozumel Taxi Rates and Prices

-Now for the big question, how much is this going to cost you?
+Now, for the big question: how much will this cost you?
 The good news is that the taxi union also regulates the rates, so you’re not going to get hit with any crazy surge pricing.
 You’ll find official fare charts posted at all the major taxi stands, like the one near the ferry terminal and at hotels and big stores around town.

 A short trip around the downtown area will probably set you back about $2.50 (or 40 Mexican Pesos).
 If you’re heading out to one of the beaches on the other side of the island, you can expect to pay up to $18.75 (or 300 Pesos) for a one-way trip.
 Just remember that any entrance fees to attractions or parks are not included in your taxi fare, so you’ll need to budget for those separately.

-That said, while having set rates means you know exactly what you’ll pay (which is a relief, honestly), it doesn’t always mean you’re getting a bargain.
-For example, a quick five-minute taxi ride to nearby Chankanaab will set you back around $15 for 1-4 passengers, one way.
+That said, while having set rates means you know precisely what you’ll pay (which is a relief, honestly), it doesn’t always mean you’re getting a bargain.
+For example, a quick 5-minute taxi ride to nearby Chankanaab will cost around $15 for 1-4 passengers, one way.
 Yep, it’s not the cheapest, but that’s just the price you pay for being a tourist in Cozumel.
 Consider it an unofficial “welcome to paradise” tax.

 Bottom line: taxis in Cozumel are safe, reliable, and easy to use, but don’t be surprised if the convenience comes with a bit of a markup.